JustusAdam/marvin-docs/source/interpolation.rst

 +--------+--------+

 As a result the sequence ``\%{`` will show up as a literal ``%{`` in the output and ``|\]`` results in a literal ``|]``.

+The marvin interpolation library, with no dependencies on marvin itself, is separately available on `hackage <https://hackage.haskell.org/package/marvin-interpolate>`_.